 Our corporate headquarters is in Wilmington, Delaware, which is where our drug discovery and development operations are also located.
 These facilities are leased to us until June 2010.
 We believe that these facilities are adequate to meet our business requirements for the near-term and that additional space will be available on commercially reasonable terms, if required.
-In addition to this lease, we had lease agreements as of December 31, 2007 for facilities that were closed as a part of the restructurings of our genomic information business in Palo Alto and San Diego, California.
-As of December 31, 2007, we had multiple sublease and lease agreements covering approximately 273,000 square feet that expire on various dates ranging from June 2008 to March 2011.
-Of the approximately 273,000 square feet of this space is currently subleased to others.
+In addition to this lease, we had lease agreements as of December 31, 2008 for facilities that were closed as a part of the restructurings of our genomic information business in Palo Alto, California.
+As of December 31, 2008, we had multiple sublease and lease agreements covering approximately 255,000 square feet which expire between June 2010 and March 2011.
+Of the approximately 255,000 square feet leased, approximately 136,000 square feet of this space is currently subleased to others.